6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 It technically qualifies as Philly Burbs but access to SO MUCH goodness in such a short distance is not common.

-And the best thing?
+But the best thing?
 We don’t have anywhere near the traffic and congestion that North Jersey and burbs closer to Philadelphia have.

-We knew that Tom would be in NYC for work 2-4 times a week and at some point in the future, working out of Philly could be a possibility for one or both of us.
+Moving here, we knew that Tom would be in NYC for work 2-4 times a week and at some point in the future, working out of Philly could be a possibility for one or both of us.

 “Commuting to New York City from Pennsylvania?
 Are you nuts?”
 Yeah, we totally got that a few times.